 2.)
 Grab a group of your friends and relatives – preferably ones that will not judge you too heavily upon drinking too much Scotch whisky or wine! 🙂 It’s also beneficial if you know someone that can play the bagpipes.

 If not, just get some of their melodies from the likes of Youtube or on music streaming sites.

 3.)
 Share the book/link with your friends that you have invited.
 Ask them all to Choose 2-3 poems that resonate with them.

 5.)
 While you keep the wines, ports and single malt whiskies flowing, why not recite some of the poems you have chosen?
-If you have cooked a Haggis, the obligatory “address to a Haggis” speech will be essential before attempting to eat anything!
-Some of the wording is hard to pronounce (well, I find it hard) – but thats part of the fun!
-Especially when you have had a few glasses of whiskey! 😉
+If you have cooked a Haggis, the obligatory “Address to a Haggis” speech will be essential before attempting to eat anything!
+Some of the wording is hard to pronounce (well, I find it hard) – but that’s part of the fun!
+Especially when you have had a few glasses of whisky! 😉

 Fair fa’ your honest, sonsie face,

 Weel are ye worthy o’ a grace